jgbrands/jgbrands/README.md

 ### 👋 Hi!
 Welcome to my Github page 😁

 ### 👨‍💻 About me:
-  - I am currently a Computer Science undergraduate from Brazil studying at UFPI (Universidade Federal do Piauí).
+  - I'm currently a Computer Science undergraduate aiming to develop my skills in the tech market as a Software Developer/Engineer.
-  - I enjoy working with low level languages such as C/C++ and have a passion for the field of Computer Graphics.
+  - I'm particularly interested in the field of Computer Graphics.

 ### 📊 Stats:
 ![Top Languages](https://github-readme-stats.vercel.app/api/top-langs/?username=JGBRANDS&show_icons=true&theme=radical)